 Product warranty

-Manufacturers offer warranties that indicate the durability and quality of their panels.
-This is a critical factor in our evaluations, as it highlights the manufacturer’s confidence and gives the homeowner a sense of security.
+Manufacturers offer product warranties that indicate the durability and quality of their panels.
+This is a critical factor in our evaluations, as it highlights the manufacturer’s confidence in its product and gives the homeowner a sense of security.

 Performance warranty